Pursue decarbonization in all corporate activities

 Reducing Greenhouse Gas Emissions

-A calculation of GHG emissions throughout the Group’s value chain based on the Japan Automobile Tyre Manufacturers Association’s Tyre LCCO₂ Calculation Guidelines Ver.
-3.0 revealed that scope 3 category 11 (product use stage) emissions account for at least 80% of overall GHG emitted.
-We are working to develop fuel-efficient tires which, according to the guidelines, can reduce GHG emissions during use by 95.4 kg CO₂e per tire for passenger car radial (PCR) and 879.0 kg CO₂e per tire for truck and bus radial (TBR) compared to standard tires.
+The Toyo Tire Group aims to contribute to a 20% reduction in Scope 3 GHG emissions per tire by 2030 compared to 2019.
+A calculation of GHG emissions throughout the Group’s value chain based on the Japan Automobile Tyre Manufacturers Association’s (JATMA) Tyre LCCO₂ Calculation Guidelines Ver.
+3.0.1 revealed that emissions from the Category 11 product use phase account for at least 80% of overall GHG emitted.
+According to the guidelines, fuel-efficient tires can reduce CO₂ emissions during use (during vehicle driving) by 95.4 kg CO₂e per tire for passenger car radial (PCR) and 879.0 kg CO₂e per tire for truck and bus radial (TBR) compared to standard tires.
+Our technical division is working to develop technologies to enhance fuel efficiency of tires by reducing their rolling resistance and weight.
+Over the medium to long term, the Group is planning to enlist the help of the Product Planning Division in upgrading fuel efficiency performance each time we change a tire model.
+As of 2023, emissions from PCR had been reduced by 1.5% compared to 2019, which is a reduction of 94.8 thousand tons-CO₂e.

 GHG emissions

-GHG emissions intensity (t-CO₂/million yen) 1.57 1.56 1.40
+GHG emissions intensity (t-CO₂/million yen)

 Third-party assurance:

-To ensure the accuracy and reliability of the data that we disclose, we have obtained the assurance of a third-party organization for our fiscal 2021 environmental data.
+To ensure the accuracy and reliability of the data that we disclose, we have obtained the assurance of a third-party organization for our fiscal 2023 environmental data.

 • Verification criteria: ISO14064-3: 2006, related laws and regulations, and the assurance organization’s protocol